jasonsbarr/functional/docs/core/CreatingTypes.md

 A variant instance has a `value` property that holds whatever single value is passed to its constructor.
 In your variant info, you can provide an `init` method to manipulate this value, do data validation, and anything else you need to do with it.
 An example is provided below.

-Variant instances also automatically get the type name, the variant name, a predicate identifying it as an instance of the type, another predicate for the variant, and `inspect` and `toString` methods.
+Variant instances also automatically get the type name, the variant name, a predicate identifying it as an instance of the type, another predicate for the variant, a `valueOf` method to get the value, and `inspect` and `toString` methods.

+Using `valueOf` is discouraged except in the case of single-variant types in favor of using a `fold` method or the `switchType` function, but it's there if you need it.

 ## Providing Your Variant Info